 - “We only work with people we know.”

-List the common objections people have given you in the past and then write a short rationale for each objection.
+When it comes to overcoming objections, start by listing the common objections people have given you in the past and then write a short rationale for each objection.
 Frame your response to each objection in a positive way and practice it.
-Thinks of examples of clients that had the same objection found a way to overcome it and consequently benefitted from using your products and services.
+Think of examples of clients that had the same objection, found a way to overcome it and consequently benefited from using your products and services.

 1. Hone the skills needed for objection handling